Schedule a Publication

 When to Publish

 Choose when the report should publish.
-Wild cards can be used to set a report to publish periodically.
-For example choosing Jan 1st but choosing **** for the year will ensure the report publishes every year on Jan 1st.
+Wildcards can be used to set a report to publish periodically.
+For example, choosing Jan 1st but entering **** for the year will ensure the report publishes every year on Jan 1st.

 Calendar Events